George I. Sánchez

 George Isidore Sánchez (1906–1972) was a pioneer in American educational scholarship and civil rights activism, originally from the state of New Mexico.
-He served on the faculty of the University of New Mexico, held several concurrent teaching, chair, and dean positions at The University of Texas at Austin (UT Austin) from 1940 until his death.
-Sanchez also acted as the 13th president of the League of United Latin American Citizens (LULAC), while spearheading several landmark civil right aimed court cases focusing on equal educational opportunities for Chicano Americans and opposing the use of racially-biased standardized tests based on non-proficiency in English.
+He served on the faculty of the University of New Mexico, and held several concurrent teaching, chair, and dean positions at The University of Texas at Austin (UT Austin) from 1940 until his death.
+Sanchez also acted as the 13th president of the League of United Latin American Citizens (LULAC) while spearheading several landmark civil right aimed court cases focusing on equal educational opportunities for Chicano Americans and opposing the use of racially-biased standardized tests based on non-proficiency in English.

-Sanchez is remembered as a leading figure in the early "Mexican-American/Chicano" movement, which culminated during World War II, after heavy involvement with and collaboration between Chicano-Americans and Latin Americans through The Office of Inter-American Affairs.
+Sanchez is remembered as a leading figure in the early Mexican American / Chicano movement, which culminated during World War II, after heavy involvement with and collaboration between Chicano Americans and Latin Americans through The Office of Inter-American Affairs.
 In 1998, the UT Austin Education building (SZB) was renamed in his honor.

 Biography

 Early life

 George Isidoro Sánchez was born on October 4, 1906, in Albuquerque, New Mexico.
 During his early years, his family moved to Arizona, following his father's occupation as both a gold and copper miner.
 The longest settled period of time George enjoyed as a child happened to be in Jerome, Arizona, now a ghost town, but at the time was known as William A. Clark's copper mining boom town, with shipments moving hourly towards Clark County in Las Vegas, Nevada.
 His early experiences in a notorious mining company owned town, full of constant human suffering at the hands of a single industrial capitalist may have helped shape his gift for public service in the name of the human race.
 In 1921, they traveled back to Albuquerque when Sánchez finished ninth grade, so that he was able to finish out his high school career at Albuquerque High School.
 When he graduated, he worked as a part-time student for seven years at the University of New Mexico, all the while teaching at the surrounding public county school systems.

 In 1930, Sánchez graduated cum laude from the University of New Mexico with a Bachelor of Arts in education and Spanish.
-In 1931, he graduated with a Master of Science in educational psychology and Spanish from The University of Texas at Austin.
-In 1935, he finally obtained a Doctor of Education in educational administration from the University of California, Berkeley.
+After graduating from the University of New Mexico with his bachelor's degree, Sánchez received a fellowship to fund his graduate studies from the General Education Board (GEB)[A].
+The GEB, created and funded by the Rockefeller family in 1902, provided a fellowship that allowed Sanchez to fund both his master's degree and his Doctor of Education.
+In 1931, he graduated with a Master of Science with concentrations in educational psychology and Spanish from The University of Texas at Austin.
+His master’s thesis surrounded racially biased IQ tests that were created for children who speak English and used them to evaluate children who speak Spanish.
+In 1935, Sanchez obtained his Doctorate of Education in educational administration from the University of California, Berkeley.